 Aim for a high sell through rate.
 Products that sit on the shelf are a financial risk that keep cash tied up.
 Calculate sell through for different products or categories.
 Use that information with seasonal demand forecasting to inform your inventory management techniques.

-And, finally, use an ecommerce marketplace like BlueCart to streamline ordering and fulfillment.
+And, finally, use an online marketplace like BlueCart to streamline ordering and fulfillment.
 That makes optimizing sell through rate easy.
 Get in touch and we’ll show you how.